xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 # Add calculations and prettify the table

-Now that we have all the equivalence classes filled per field we are able to calculate how many test cases are necessary to test this functionality.
+Now that we have all the equivalence classes filled by field, we are able to calculate how many test cases are necessary to test this functionality.

-In order to do so we multiply the number of equivalence classes of each field.
+In order to do so, we multiply the number of equivalence classes of each field.

   - userid has 16 classes